knightazura/ghost-sdk/Planned-Features.md

 ### Apps

-Ghost Apps (plugins) is the next big project that we will take on.
+Ghost Apps (plugins) has an almost limitless scope as a project.
 This includes tying down the boilerplate & tools which are available for building Ghost Apps in the Ghost-App repository, as well as introducing a vast toolset in the Ghost internals.
 The first steps will include the ability to install and activate an App via the Ghost UI, and introducing more access control so that Ghost users can be sure what a Ghost App is able to do.
 Ghost will have filter hooks added at various points, and we'll start to build the tools for working with 3rd parties and the dashboard.

 ### Localisation / i18n